30 Absolute Best Books To Read After A Breakup

 20. Can’t Hurt Me, By David Goggins

-The book ultimately helped lots of my readers come to grips that there are many other challenges far harsher than a breakup and that they don’t really have it all that bad.
+The book essentially helped many of my readers realize that there are numerous challenges out there, far harsher than a mere breakup.
+That, and that they don’t really have it that bad in light of this realization.

 Notable Quote: